Alperenvrl/policy/Data Partial Deletion Policy.md

 DATA PARTIAL DELETION POLICY

 1. PURPOSE
-This Data Partial Deletion Policy sets forth how HabitPulse (“we/our/us”) processes requests for selective deletion of user data, while keeping user accounts active.
-It complements our full Data Deletion Policy.
+This policy outlines how HabitPulse handles user requests to delete specific categories of personal data while maintaining an active account.
+It complements our full Data Deletion Policy, which covers complete account removal.

 2. SCOPE
-Applies to user-initiated deletion of specific data types within an active account.
-It outlines eligible/ineligible data, request channels, processing timeline, retention limits, and impacts.

-3. PRINCIPLES & LEGAL COMPLIANCE
-We use transparent procedures to comply with regulations (e.g. GDPR, CCPA) while following data minimization and purpose limitation principles.
-Secure deletion methods are applied to ensure irrecoverability :contentReference[oaicite:1]{index=1}.

-4. ELIGIBLE DATA CATEGORIES
-Users may request deletion of:
-• Activity Data: step counts, exercise logs, timestamps, health metrics
-• Habit Tracking Data: historical completion, streaks, custom habits, progress indicators
-• Profile Data: profile image, username, bio/about, personal goals
-• Device Info: associated device records, login history, location access logs

-5. INELIGIBLE DATA CATEGORIES
-The following are not eligible for partial deletion while maintaining an account:
-• Core Account Data: account email, account creation date, identity verification
-• Billing Data: subscription status, payment/transaction records (regulatory requirement)
-• System & Security Data: security logs, crash reports, fraud detection records

-6. HOW TO REQUEST PARTIAL DELETION
-Option A – In-App:
-• Go to Settings → Privacy → Manage My Data
-• Select categories to delete and confirm
-• Data removal initiated within 7 calendar days

-Option B – Email:
-• Email habitpulseapp@gmail.com with subject “Partial Data Deletion Request”
-• Clearly specify data categories and include account email for verification
-• We respond within 5 business days; after verification, deletion occurs within 14 days

-7. DELETION PROCESS & TIMELINE
-• Identity verification conducted upon submission
-• Selected data removed from active systems within 14 days
-• Backups purged within standard cycle (maximum retention: 60 days)
-• Confirmation sent to user upon completion

-8. EFFECTS & LIMITATIONS
-• Deleted data cannot be recovered—export before deletion if needed
-• Feature limitations may occur (e.g. loss of streaks, progress tracking)
-• New data generated post-deletion may require future removal requests
-• Deletion may not automatically propagate to third-party integrations (e.g. Google Fit); separate actions may be needed

-9. AUTOMATED CONTROLS & DATA MINIMIZATION
-• Time-based auto-deletion: users can configure auto-deletion periods (30 days, 90 days, 6 months, 1 year)
-• Data minimization options: anonymization, reduced metric precision, restricted collection for specific use cases

-10. EXCEPTIONS & LEGAL RETENTION
-Certain data may be exempt from deletion due to:
-• Compliance with legal/regulatory obligations (e.g. tax, audit, fraud prevention)
-• Technical limitations separating interdependent or system-critical data
-• Active enforcement or ongoing investigations

-11. POLICY REVIEW, AUDIT & GOVERNANCE
-• Policy reviewed and updated regularly in accordance with evolving regulations and best practices :contentReference[oaicite:2]{index=2}
-• Roles and responsibilities defined across legal, IT, compliance and operations teams :contentReference[oaicite:3]{index=3}

-12. CONTACT & SUPPORT
-For questions or to request assistance:
+Applies to data categories that can be selectively deleted without affecting the core functionality of the account or violating legal requirements.

+3. ELIGIBLE DATA CATEGORIES
+The following types of data can be partially deleted upon user request:

+- Activity Data: step counts, exercise logs, timestamps, health metrics
+- Habit Records: completion history, habit streaks, custom habit names, progress data
+- Profile Information: profile picture, display name, bio, personal goals
+- Device Information: associated devices, login history, location access logs

+4. INELIGIBLE DATA
+The following data cannot be deleted unless the account is permanently closed:

+- Account Email
+- Account Creation Date
+- Subscription and Payment Information
+- Identity Verification Data
+- Security and Crash Logs
+- Anti-Fraud System Data

+5. HOW TO REQUEST PARTIAL DELETION

+Option A: In-App
+- Go to Settings > Privacy > Manage My Data
+- Select data categories to delete
+- Confirm your selection
+- Deletion will be processed within 7 days

+Option B: Email
+- Send an email to habitpulseapp@gmail.com with the subject “Partial Data Deletion Request”
+- List the specific data categories you wish to delete
+- Include your account email for verification
+- We will respond within 5 business days and delete data within 14 days after verification

+6. DELETION PROCESS
+- Your identity will be verified
+- Selected data will be removed from active systems within 14 days
+- Deleted data may remain in backups for up to 60 days before permanent removal
+- You will receive confirmation once deletion is complete

+7. LIMITATIONS
+- Deleted data cannot be recovered
+- Some features may be affected (e.g., statistics, streaks)
+- New data will continue to be collected unless disabled or deleted again later
+- Data shared with third-party services (e.g., Google Fit) must be deleted separately

+8. AUTOMATED DELETION OPTIONS
+Users can enable time-based data auto-deletion in Settings > Privacy > Data Retention:

+- Available options: 30 days, 90 days, 6 months, 1 year
+- Users can also anonymize or reduce the precision of sensitive data

+9. DATA RETENTION AFTER DELETION
+We will retain only the minimum necessary data to maintain your account, fulfill legal obligations, and ensure service integrity.
+Anonymized or aggregated data may be retained for analytical purposes.

+10. EXCEPTIONS
+Partial deletion requests may not apply to:

+- Data required by law or financial regulations
+- Data involved in legal disputes or abuse investigations
+- Data technically inseparable from critical system components

+11. POLICY UPDATES
+This policy may be updated periodically.
+Material changes will be communicated via email or in-app notifications.

+12. CONTACT
+For questions or support:
 Email: habitpulseapp@gmail.com
 Subject: “Data Management Question”

 Last Updated: May 14, 2025